Dohessiekan/Introduction_ML_Summative/README.md

-# Introduction_ML_Summative
-Credit Card Fraud Detection Project
+# Credit Card Fraud Detection Project

 Project Overview
 This project aims to develop a robust machine learning model to detect fraudulent credit card transactions.
 The objective is to create an efficient and accurate fraud detection system that can identify potentially suspicious activities, thus helping financial institutions minimize losses and enhance transaction security.